First Nations Owl, Wolf and Mouseman Circular Panel

 This spectacular circular carving features the glaring eyes of the Owl, with Wolf above and Mouseman below.
 This piece measures 19 inches across, priced at $3950.

 The carving is deep and precise, and immaculately executed.
 The yellow cedar is painted with shades of black and gray, featuring the natural creamy tones of the wood.
-Cedar bark rope and a feathered topknot complete the piece.
+Hand-worked traditional red cedar bark and a feathered topknot complete the piece.

 The artist is a member of the Kwakwaka’wakw First Nation, based in Alert Bay on Vancouver Island, British Columbia, Canada.
 Born into a very important carving family in 1974, the artist wasted no time taking on the mantel of greatness from his uncles, mother, and extended family members all excelling in their artwork.